 - Purchase expenses.
 For example, if you buy real estate, commissions, title insurance, recording fees, survey costs, and transfer taxes.

 You paid $200,000 in cash for a building and assumed a $50,000 mortgage.

 Your unadjusted basis is your starting point for finding your adjusted basis.

 The following items affect basis:

-You buy a used car that you intend to use for business.
+You buy a car that you intend to use for business.

-Your basis for property you inherit is the FAIR MARKET VALUE of the property on the DATE OF THE DECEDENT'S DEATH or alternate valuation date after the date of date, if the executor elects to us this date, regardless of when you actually acquired the property.
+Your basis in property you inherit is its FAIR MARKET VALUE on the DATE OF THE DECEDENT'S DEATH or alternate valuation date after the date of death, if the executor elects to us this date, regardless of when you actually acquired the property.